What is EMDR Therapy?

 Although the exact mechanisms of how EMDR therapy works are being continually studied, what we do know is that when the brain experiences traumatic events (which can range from being teased by classmates as a child, to a soldier's experiences during wartime), the memory can become maladaptively stored with all of the original attendant sensory information, emotions, negative thoughts, and body sensations.
 When triggered, the brain re-experiences these memories as if they are happening "right now" and thus causes a range of symptoms that fall into several mental health disorder categories.
 These symptoms can be thought of as "the past is driving the present," often on an unconscious level.

 In short, EMDR therapy directly targets "stuck in time" neural packages and literally re-wires these neural pathways to link up with adaptive information processes in the brain.
-Recent research has actually been able to demonstrate such "re-wiring" and relocation of memory processes in the brain through electroencephalography EEG mapping pre and post EMDR treatment (Pagani, et al., 2011)
+Research has actually been able to demonstrate such "re-wiring" and relocation of memory processes in the brain through electroencephalography EEG mapping pre and post EMDR treatment (Pagani, et al., 2011)

 For more information, please visit: